 - Access additional clothing (e.g. use their PE clothes, borrow from a friend etc.).

 If a student has no other clothing available, they will be offered clothing from our PE department.

 If none of the above solutions are accepted by the student, they will work in the office until a parent or designate can bring an alternate piece of clothing.

 Students are provided an assigned, supervised place for eating lunch and for their recreation time.

 All Grade 5-8 students are expected to remain on school grounds (Grade 9 students are also encouraged to remain on school campus, but are permitted off campus) unless arrangements to walk home for lunch have been communicated from home to school staff.
-Parents who would like their child to go home for lunch are asked to indicate this in a letter to the school that is dated and signed.
-Students in Grade 5-8 are not allowed to go off campus without this written consent.
+Parents who would like their child to go home for lunch are asked to complete the Closed Campus Lunch permission form and return it to the office.
+Your child will be issued a yellow card which gives them permission to leave school grounds for lunch for the current school year.
+Students in Grades 5-8 are not allowed to go off campus without this written consent.
 All students are expected to return on time and to be prepared for classes prior to the afternoon bell.

-Students in Grades 5-8 who have provided the school with written parental permission to leave campus during the lunch recess, as well as any Grade 9 students who choose to leave campus at this time, are asked to go home for lunch, as supervision is provided only for Grades 5-6 on the outside campus from 11:54-12:16.
-Students who leave campus are expected to return to the school at 12:38 in time for their afternoon classes.
+Students in Grades 5-8 who have provided the school with written parental permission to leave campus during the lunch recess, as well as any Grade 9 students who choose to leave campus at this time, must leave campus at the start of lunch recess and return at the end of lunch (12:05-1:05pm).

 Technology and Internet Use